Skip to main content

 Care Guide

-Abies balsamea 'Nana' requires full sun to partial shade in moist, humus-rich, acidic soil with a pH of 4.5–6.5.
+Site in full sun to partial shade (3-10 hours) in moist, humus-rich, acidic soil with a pH of 4.5-6.5.
 Requires cool, consistently moist conditions — does not tolerate heat, drought, or alkaline soils.
-Mulch to retain soil moisture and keep roots cool.
-No fertilizer required in organic-rich soils.
-Extremely slow-growing; no corrective pruning needed.
+Mulch to retain soil moisture and moderate root-zone temperatures.
+No fertilizer is required in organic-rich soils.
+Extremely slow-growing; mature size is reached over 20-30 years.
 Not suited to hot, dry, or polluted urban environments.
+Non-toxic.
+Deer-resistant.
+Hardy in zones 3-6.

 Pruning

-No pruning required for natural form — the dense cushion habit is self-maintaining.
-Remove any dead or damaged shoots in early spring.
-If an occasional vigorous upright shoot disrupts the mounded form, it can be removed at its base.
-Firs do not regenerate from bare old wood — avoid cutting into leafless stems.
+No pruning is required for the natural form — the dense cushion habit is self-maintaining.
+Remove dead or damaged shoots in early spring (March).
+If an occasional vigorous upright shoot disrupts the mounded form, remove it at its base.
+Firs do not regenerate from bare old wood; cuts into leafless stems will not produce new growth.

 Pruning Schedule